StefanZander/lecture_notes/swcs/html/docs/scientific_writing.md

 ## What is Scientific Writing?

-A critical aspect of the scientific process is the reporting of new results in scientific journals in order to disseminate that information to the larger community of scientists.
-Communication of your results contributes to the pool of knowledge within your discipline (and others!) and very often provides information that helps others interpret their own experimental results.
-Most journals accept papers for publication only after peer review by a small group of scientists who work in the same field and who recommend the paper be published (usually with some revision).
+A central aspect of the scientific circus is the reporting of new results in scientific conferences and/or journals in order to disseminate that information to the larger community of scientists.
+Communication of such results contributes to the pool of knowledge within a discipline (and others!) and very often provides information that helps others interpret their own experimental results.
+Most conferences and journals accept papers for publication only after peer review by a small group of scientists who work in the same field and who recommend the paper be published (usually with some revision).

 ## Why a Scientific Format?

-The scientific format may seem confusing for the beginning science writer due to its **rigid structure** which is so different from writing in the humanities.
+The scientific format may seem confusing for the beginning science writer due to its **rigid structure** which is very different from writing in the humanities.

 1. One reason for using this format is that it is a means of **efficiently communicating scientific findings** to the broad community of scientists in a uniform manner.
 2. Another reason, perhaps more important than the first, is that this format allows the paper to be **read at several different levels**.